 When I saw the call for chapters towards a book on the relationship between television series and literature, I knew I wanted to contribute a chapter on Morse/Inspector Morse.
-It is a phenomenon that relishes its literariness: its creator, novelist and short story writer, Dexter its television writers and the lead character all love literature (classical literature is particularly well represented, as both Dexter and Morse’s degree subject) and enjoy playing with verbal and visual allusions to literature.
-The use of epigraphs, for example, is described by Dexter as ‘a harmless bit of self-indulgence’ (Sanderson 1995, 15). ome of its screenwriters even describe the process of writing, including the television series, using a discourse of literary composition: the title sequence that previews each episode was referred to as the proagon, after a similar tradition in Greek drama; one of the writers describes it as like writing ‘some kind of very formal poem…like writing a sonnet…similar to writing rhyme schemes…like writing for the theatre as well’ (Sanderson 1995, 32, 68).
-Furthermore, those involved in making the television series also constantly invoke the quality of the series in a way that feels aspirationally literaryhey repeatedly stake a claim to the series as an example of high culture, viewed by a middle-class (read: ‘cultured’, ‘cerebral’) audience (Childs; Lewis actor, Kevin Whateley; writer Mitchell, producer David Lascelles cited in Sanderson 1995, 26-27, 35, 57, 64, 67, 85).
-A billboard advertising The Oxford Playhouse declared ‘Inspector Morse is no longer Oxford’s only decent drama’ (Sanderson 1995, 118).
-This perceived literariness was foregrounded in spite of the phenomenon being an example of the detective genregenre fictiontelevision is often set outside the bounds of literature or television drama ‘proper’.
+It is a phenomenon that relishes its literariness: its creator, novelist and short story writer, Dexter, its television writers, and the lead character all love literature (classical literature is particularly well represented, as both Dexter and Morse’s degree subject), and both enjoy playing with verbal and visual allusions to literature.
+The use of epigraphs in the novels, for example, is described by Dexter as ‘a harmless bit of self-indulgence’ (Sanderson 1995, 15).
+Some of its screenwriters even describe the process of writing, including that of scripts for the television series, by using a discourse of literary composition: the title sequence that previews each episode was referred to as the proagon, after a similar tradition in Greek drama; one of the writers describes it as like writing ‘some kind of very formal poem…like writing a sonnet…similar to writing rhyme schemes…like writing for the theatre as well’ (Sanderson 1995, 32, 68).
+Furthermore, those involved in making the television series also constantly invoke the quality of the series in a way that feels aspirationally literary: they repeatedly stake a claim to the series as an example of high culture, viewed by a middle-class (read: ‘cultured’, ‘cerebral’) audience (Childs; Lewis actor, Kevin Whateley; writer Mitchell, producer David Lascelles cited in Sanderson 1995, 26-27, 35, 57, 64, 67, 85).
+A billboard advertising The Oxford Playhouse declared, for instance: ‘Inspector Morse is no longer Oxford’s only decent drama’ (Sanderson 1995, 118).
+This perceived literariness was foregrounded in spite of the phenomenon being an example of the detective genre, which, as genre fiction and indeed television as a whole, is often set outside the bounds of literature or even television drama ‘proper’.

 Indeed, it could be argued that the television programme outstrips the novels’ literariness, if formal innovation is taken as the qualifying feature (which it is by critics such as Carter, 1990).
 The novels were popularly and critically well-received, selling an estimated 200,000 copies by 1998 and receiving five awards from the Crime Writers’ Association.
 However, it was the television series that gained critical acclamation for its formal innovation.
-The British Film Institute page on the TV series explains the series adopts the familiar patterns of the English 'whodunnit' … ormally, Inspector Morse set a new mould for TV drama (Wickham n..).
+The British Film Institute page on the TV series explains that, even though the series adopts the familiar patterns of the English 'whodunnit' … formally, Inspector Morse set a new mould for TV drama’, especially with respect to its two hour running time and ‘languid’ pace (Wickham n.p.).
 Indeed, ITV were initially concerned that the series was too high-brow and artsy to attract the large audiences they had in mind (Sanderson 1995, 26).
-However, their fears that literature and television would prove oil and water for their audience were quickly allayed, Morse became ‘appointment TV’, viewing figures were in the tens of millions, and episodes gained places as ‘highest performing drama on UK television’ and in the top five ‘most watched individual programme of the year’ (ITV 2009, Sanderson 1995, 113, 121).
-The positive way in which Dexter, Inspector Morse’s makers, and critics write about the television series in relation to the novels offers an exception to the rule posited by Cardwell that television adaptations tend to be ‘valued not for their potential to develop or improve upon the original’ (2002, 13) because thphenomenon transcends adaptation.
+However, their fears that literature and television would prove oil and water for their audience were quickly allayed, as Morse became ‘appointment TV’, viewing figures were in the tens of millions, and episodes gained places as ‘highest performing drama on UK television’ and in the top five ‘most watched individual programme of the year’ (ITV 2009, Sanderson 1995, 113, 121).
+The positive way in which Dexter, Inspector Morse’s makers, and critics write about the television series in relation to the novels offers an exception to the rule posited by Cardwell that television adaptations tend to be ‘valued not for their potential to develop or improve upon the original’ (2002, 13), arguably because the Morse phenomenon transcends adaptation.